 Our spokesperson in the Ministry of Education is enthusiastic: “An awareness-raising programme has been set up in schools, our agents also meet the chieftaincies on the other islands to ensure all territories are included.
 The people are willing, but the environmental impact still needs to be measured”.

 The initiative is supported by associations and NGOs that actively participate in educating the younger generations.
 Beach and river clean-ups are organised during which the community learns to separate waste, consume differently and is made aware of the environmental impact of pollution.

 Events such as World Environment Week, World Day Clean UP or World Water Day are an opportunity to educate a broad section of the population.
 On Efate Island alone, 8 beach clean-ups are organised every year.

 The Okéanos Foundation promotes inter-island transport via traditional sailing canoes.
 It seeks to encourage trade between the islands while reducing the carbon footprint of maritime transport.
 Thanks to this foundation, many people are trained in navigation and can so become the actors of an environmentally sustainable economy.
 In Samoa, we met one of the 7 big sisters, as if a universal bond united us, this time again, our two crewmembers experienced a very exciting moment!

 The stopover has come to an end, we are ready to head North.
 There is hope tinged with despondency.
 As everywhere, the urgency is palpable.
 These extraordinarily kind people are inspiring because of their simplicity: “It takes little to be happy” could be their motto.
 Far from the consumer driven society, they are becoming aware of the damage it causes; at the same time, cruise liners dock and leave us speechless in the face of the uninterrupted stream of passengers eager for exoticism.

-Thanks to our local partners
+Thank you to ours local partners